tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Language-:-Transformers-Part-2.md

 The `vocab_size` is a variable that we have created regarding the vocabulary size of our input language.
 The `context_length` is a variable that describes how many words from the input sequence will we consider at once when producing an output using the Transformer.
 The `batch_size` variable decides how many sentences will we process at once.

+Do not worry about the `D_MODEL`, `NUM_HEADS`, `D_K`, `D_V` variables right now!
+They are all variables that we will explain later in this post.

+In the end, we just print the values of the variables as a quick logging exercise.